JorgeEcheva26/SDK-S6G/README.md

 - Capif_provider_details.json : Contains all the APFs and AEFs ids you have already onboarded with this capif_username
 - CAPIF_provider_api_description_sample.json : If you already published or updated an API, you will find a copy of your last payload.
 - Service_received.json : If you already used the get an api or get all apis functionality, you will find the response to your request.
+- Published-Apis.json : Constains the currently published APIs with their ApiId

 ## Discover_filter.json
 This file follows the parameters schema from the GET petition of  [Discover Services API](https://github.com/jdegre/5GC_APIs/blob/Rel-18/TS29222_CAPIF_Discover_Service_API.yaml)